mjordan/easyLOD/README.md

 > page: http://jalfrezitogo.edu

 The two different responses to the same URI illustrate the Linked Data concept of content negotiation: browsers that request RDF, which is what Linked Data browsers do, receive your data in RDF, while ordinary web browsers receive your data in a format that is more readable by humans.

+A separate tool, viewLOD (https://github.com/mjordan/viewLOD) is available for emulating both human and Linkded Data browsers using a simple web form.

 ## No SPARQL endpoint